Traveling with an infant

-- The taxes and fees must be paid prior to travel at the ticket counter or by phone.
+- The taxes and fees must be paid prior to travel.

 - All forms of payment are acceptable for Lap Child tickets except Southwest LUV Vouchers® and cash.
 Pesos will still be accepted as a form of payment at the ticket counter in Cancun (CUN) and Los Cabos (SJD) only.

 Employees may ask for age verification at any point, so please travel with a copy or original form of any government-issued ID, such as a birth certificate or passport for your child.
 A medical release for travel is required for any infant under 14 days old.